 The paper should end with a brief section that provides some Summary and Conclusions.
 This may be followed by Acknowledgments (optional) and References.
 Only list references that you cite in your paper.
-List all references alphabetically by last name of first author and number them sequentially.
-When citing references in the text, use \cite, as in: "see Coxeter [3]" or just insert "[3]" after the corresponding quote.
-See the references for correct article [2, 3], book [5], and Bridges Conference Proceedings [6] citations.
-Since Bridges papers typically have only a few references, we do not require or even recommend that you use BibTeX, but of course you are free to do so.
+List all references alphabetically by last name of first author and number them sequentially; style Reference will do this for you.
+When citing references in the text, type the corresponding number in square brackets and use a reference like: "see Coxeter [1]" or just insert "[1]" after the corresponding quote.
+For more than one reference use [1][2].
+See the references for correct article [1], book [3], and Bridges Conference Proceedings [5] citations.
 Examples and templates for other types of references can be found in the Guidelines for References section of the Paper Formatting webpage.
 Don't insert links to references in the body of the paper.